-Details: M,W,F Period 3 (9:35 -10:25am) MCCC100 Discussion (break-out) sections vary
+Details: M,W,F Period 4 (10:40 -11:30am) NRN 1020

+Discussion (break-out) sections vary (see

+Teaching Assistants info below)
-Professor: Dr. Stephanie Bogart

-Office: B137 Turlington Hall

-Email: sbogart@ufl.edu - preferred contact

-through Canvas communications
+Professor: Dr. Stephanie Bogart Office: B137 Turlington Hall Email: sbogart@ufl.edu - preferred contact through Canvas communications

 Office Hours Instructions: Appointments use Microsoft

-Bookings - ca an request in-person or Zoom.
+Bookings - can request in-person or Zoom.

-Wedn esdays: 8:30-9:15am, 10:30am-12:30pm
+Wednesdays 1-3pm, or use open door.
 Open Door Policy: if my office door is open, can come in without an appointment.

-This class is geared to information, not judgement or persuasion.
 Everyone has some basic knowledge gained from our "informal sex education network".
 This course provides information that may shed light on 'gaps or errors' in your knowledge base that sometimes may be difficult to digest.
 The key to this class is to have an open mind.